-Sailing from Dubrovnik to Split is one of the most beautiful and most efficient ways to see the best of what Croatia has to offer in one trip.
-Fly to Dubrovnik direct from most major European cities, jump on board one of Zizoo’s Dubrovnik boats, and explore the Adriatic one sailing destination at a time.
-Sail towards Split, and visit Mljet, Vis, Hvar, Korcula and Brac along the way.
+Discover the region of Dalmatia with our 7-day sailing route from Dubrovnik to Split.
+Along the way, you’ll have the opportunity to visit the enchanting islands of Mljet, Vis, Hvar, Korcula and Brac along the way.
 Enjoy stunning seascapes and stop off for some traditional peka or a glass of local wine at one of the family-owned restaurants right by the marina.
 Get involved in Hvar’s stylish nightlife but also enjoy the tranquility of Vis.
 Swim in pristine waters and sunbathe on the deck or your own private beach only accessible by boat.
 There’s a lot to do and see on this Dubrovnik to Split route but the beauty of sailing is that you can choose how much (or little) you do.
-We currently have time limited offers on one-way sailing from Dubrovnik to Split in April and May 2016.

 Famously referred to as the ‘pearl of the Adriatic’ by British poet Byron, Dubrovnik is not only an excellent starting point for a sailing holiday but also a thrilling destination to explore on its own.
 An ancient settlement, Dubrovnik grew in beauty and wealth as a leading maritime trade center.
 Through the centuries, this remarkable walled city attracted several important cultural figures as a place of literature, art and academia.
 Dubrovnik continues to inspire the world today and was honored as a World Heritage Site in 1979.